 At approximately 17.6 kilometers cross the unnamed paved road shown here, where you can finally see some buildings up ahead.
 From this intersection, the Camino heads in a northwesterly direction, a bit away from town.

 One could easily go to the right on the pavement from here and in a few meters come to the N-630 and take it northward all the way to the albergue, only one kilometer down the road.
 This would cut off some distance for your day.
 The Casa Rural Vivienda Turística El Asturiano is also on this route, only 400 meters away if you prefer staying in a rural home.

 Instead, we took the longer route to the left hand onto the gravel road and continued on the official Vía de la Plata from Zamora to Montamarta.

-The diversion on this lane is brief and in less than 1/2 kilometer, cross under another power line, or was this the same one?
+The diversion on this lane is brief and in about 1/2 kilometer, cross under another power line, or was this the same one?
 Who knows?
 There is certainly an abundance of them!
 Check out the stork's nest on each pole!

 A block later, a left and again a bit later a right, to see this tunnel ahead, where the lane travels under the N-630.
 The waymarking to the albergue is good.